WavePPG/Vue-node/README.md

-# Project Name
+# E-commerce Vue + Node

-Welcome to the Project Name repository.
-This project aims to [briefly describe the purpose and functionality of your project].
+Welcome to the E-commerce Vue + Node repository.
+This project aims to [briefly describe the purpose and functionality of your project, e.g., "provide a comprehensive platform for online shopping, enabling users to browse, purchase, and manage their orders efficiently."].

 ## Getting Started